 In fact, the radios and newspapers remind me of what community newspapers were 100 years ago in this state and country—multiple voices, lower circulations, depending on subscribers and local support for existence.
 They’re also partisan in many cases, just like American and Oklahoman newspapers were when they chose names like The Waurika Democrat or the Cherokee Republican.

 Their constitution guarantees freedom of opinion and expression, “with respect to law.”
 But there is a very strict libel law.
 We asked several journalists if they’d been harassed or put in jail, and the response was often, “Of course.”
 While uncommon, it happens and they view that as part of their job.

 Ask them their purpose and they’ll say it is to help the people of the country and maintain their freedom.
 They speak of “mobilization” of the electorate.
 Note in my journal after one such visit:

 “The media have a passion and purpose for what journalism is supposed to be.
 In America, the purpose of most media seems to be to make money and satisfy stockholders.
 It’s not an accident that we refer to our media as “markets.”
 Theirs are “voices.”

 Over and over again, we heard that the biggest need of journalism was more training.
 Interesting note: They linked more training for journalists to increasing journalism ethics.
 They also attributed declining newspaper circulation to a lack of ethics and people losing respect for journalism.
 One said that if we expected people to respect our ethics, we had to make sure they understood what we cover and why.

 “America, are you listening?”
 I wrote.

 I have guarded against trying to glamorize or romanticize this country and people.
-There are so many problems and faults.
-But getting past those, these people, their rich culture and their media inspire with passion and example and hard work.
+There are so many problems there.
+But getting past those, these people, their rich cultures and their media inspire with passion and example and hard work.
 This short report doesn’t even begin to address the issues and lessons, from a rooftop in Mali to a computer in Oklahoma.